JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 * https://jamstack.org/headless-cms/
 * https://alternateoss.com/category/cms/

+A **Headless CMS** (Content Management System) is a type of CMS that **separates the "body" (the backend, where content is created, stored, and managed) from the "head" (the frontend, where content is presented to users)**.

+Think of it like this:

+* **Traditional CMS (e.g., WordPress, Drupal, Joomla):** These are like a complete car.
+They come with both the engine (content management and database) and the body (the website's design, themes, templates, and how it looks to users).
+They're all-in-one solutions that tightly couple content and presentation.

+* **Headless CMS:** This is just the engine of the car.
+It provides a robust system for creating, editing, and storing content, but it **doesn't dictate how or where that content will be displayed**.
+Instead, it exposes the content through **APIs (Application Programming Interfaces)**.

+**Key characteristics and what makes it "headless":**

+* **Content as a Service (CaaS):** A headless CMS functions primarily as a content repository.
+It stores content in a structured, raw format (like JSON or XML) and makes it available via APIs.
+* **API-First Approach:** The core of a headless CMS is its API.
+Developers use these APIs to pull the content and then display it on *any* "head" or frontend application.
+* **Decoupled Architecture:** The backend and frontend are completely independent.
+This means you can update or change one without affecting the other.
+* **No Built-in Frontend:** Unlike traditional CMS, a headless CMS does not provide themes, templates, or a rendering engine to build the user interface.

 **API Based vs GIT Based**

 {{< callout type="info" >}}
 https://blog.logrocket.com/9-best-git-based-cms-platforms/
 {{< /callout >}}

+**Remember about these *file hosting* free tiers**

 * Gitlab provides with [up to 10 GB for repository](https://forum.gitlab.com/t/max-size-per-repo/17403), artifacts and LFS
 * Github provides with [Max 5GB per repo](https://www.reddit.com/r/github/comments/xn8y97/is_there_a_limit_to_how_big_a_github_repo_can_be/), with a limit of 100mb per file.

 > How many cool things can be done with those generous free tiers?

 #### KeyStatic CMS

 A tool that makes Markdown, JSON and YAML content in your codebase editable by humans.

 Live edit content on GitHub or your local file system, without disrupting your existing code and workflows.

 * First-class CMS experience
 * Markdown & YAML/JSON based